Mohammad-Tasin22/Sentiment-Emotion-Analyzer-using-Machine-Learning-NLP/README.md

 # Sentiment-Emotion-Analyzer-using-Machine-Learning-NLP

-<h3><b>Emotion-Detection-NLP-M</b>
+<h3><b>Emotion-Detection-NLP-ML</b>

-Detect emotions from text using Natural Language Processing (NLP) and Machine Learning (ML).
+-Detect emotions from text using Natural Language Processing (NLP) and Machine Learning (ML).
 This project can identify emotions like happiness, sadness, anger, fear, and more from any text input.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------